lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-So how do we use DAGs to find confounders?
-Let's do an example, where we are determining whether height is associated with colon cancer.
+Let's do an example of finding confounders with DAGS.
+Let's say we want to determine whether height associates with colon cancer.

-We can use the dagitty package to create DAGs by giving it a character string of a DAG specification.
+We can use the dagitty package to help out.
+We give it a character string of a DAG specification.
 This string begins with the name dag then curly brackets followed by the variable names and links.
-Links are indicated using the arrow, which is the minus and greater than sign.
+Links are indicated with the minus and greater than sign.

-We can plot it by wrapping the DAG object with graph layout, which gives us a nice DAG image.
+We plot it with graph underscore layout to get a nice image.

 ---